Opioids for the management of chronic non-malignant pain

 - Patients developing opioid dependence may have difficulty tapering dosages.

-- The risk of respiratory depression increases when opioids are combined with non-opioid medications with sedative side effects.
+- The risk of respiratory depression increases when opioids are combined with benzodiazepines and other non-opioid medications with sedative side effects.

 - Polypharmacy occurs frequently with elderly and critically ill populations causing an increased risk for adverse drug events.

 - Approximately one half of deaths resulting from prescription pain medication involve the use of at least one other drug.